Topics covered

 Preparing for unexpected audits requires you to, well, expect them.
 Consider auditing and monitoring tools that track your compliance in real time.
 Your software should work seamlessly with the rest of your HR tech to ensure your data is accurate and:

-- sends automated alerts to highlight potential noncompliance
+- send automated alerts to highlight potential noncompliance

-- helps mitigate your exposure with clear and concise organization
+- help mitigate your exposure with clear and concise organization

-- analyzes employee demographic data for annual compliance requirements
+- analyze employee demographic data for annual compliance requirements

 While compliance is your organization’s responsibility, the right software helps you manage it with confidence.